-The achievement of the monitoring objectives of MAPS has been well documented in MAPS reports (DeSante et al. 1996, 1998, DeSante and O'Grady 2000, DeSante and Kaschube 2006, 2007, 2009) and on the VitalRatesofNorthAmericanLandbirds.org (DeSante et al. 2015) website in which adult population size and productivity indices and adult apparent survival rates are presented.
-The research objectives of MAPS are to identify and describe: (a) temporal and spatial patterns in the demographic indices and estimates provided by MAPS (DeSante et al. 2015) and (b) relationships between these temporal and spatial patterns and (1) ecological characteristics of the target species (e.g., migration strategy, nest location), (2) population trends of the target species (e.g., areas or locations with increasing or decreasing trends) (DeSante et al. 2015), (3) station-specific and landscape-level habitat characteristics (e.g., total forest cover, mean forest patch size), and (4) spatially-explicit weather data (e.g., mean, min, and max temperature or precipitation, extreme events).
+The research objectives of MAPS are to identify and describe: (a) temporal and spatial patterns in the demographic indices and estimates provided by MAPS (The Institute for Bird Populations 2023, DeSante et al. 2015) and (b) relationships between these temporal and spatial patterns and (1) ecological characteristics of the target species (e.g., migration strategy, nest location), (2) population trends of the target species (e.g., areas or locations with increasing or decreasing trends) (The Institute for Bird Populations 2023, DeSante et al. 2015), (3) station-specific and landscape-level habitat characteristics (e.g., total forest cover, mean forest patch size), and (4) spatially-explicit weather data (e.g., mean, min, and max temperature or precipitation, extreme events).